octplane/octplane.github.io/_posts/2014-09-08-the-flickr-attributor.md

 ## How do I use this ?

-Well, this is a webservice, so there is no interface.
-To get a given image, and its flickr identifier (such as _2696912806_), just create the url
+Flickr Attributor is a Web service which means it has no user interface.
+To generate a picture with attribution, you just need its Flickr identifier.

     http://fa.oct.zoy.org/flickr/2696912806